sbloxy123/sbloxy123/README.md

 ### Hey, I'm Stuart Bloxham 👋 I'm a Full Stack Developer based in Hertfordshire, England.

-### About me:
+### About me 👨‍🦱:
 Whilst having a strong background in client-facing roles I stumbled across Web Development and saw it as a great step forward in my career.
-Upon dipping my toes into the code, I was instantly hooked and wanted to build a career in the industry.
+Upon dipping my toes into the code, I was instantly hooked and wanted to build a career in the industry 🎉.

-### Skills:
+### Skills ⬆️:
-Prior to joining Le Wagon Bootcamp I was self-taught in HTML, CSS, Javascript, React & Gatsby.
-I decided to fully commit to getting into the industry by joining Le Wagon' Bootcamp where I picked up a more professional experience and a multitude of disciplines as a Full Stack Developer including Javascript, Ruby on Rails, Git, relational databases, and working with API’s, all whilst working with teammates through Slack, Git & Zoom.
+Prior to joining Le Wagon Bootcamp I was self-taught 🧑‍💻 in HTML, CSS, Javascript, React & Gatsby.
+I decided to fully commit to getting into the industry by joining Le Wagon's Bootcamp 🧑‍🎓 where I picked up a more professional experience and a multitude of disciplines as a Full Stack Developer including Javascript, Ruby on Rails, Git, relational databases, and working with API’s, all whilst working with teammates 👬 through Slack, Git & Zoom.

-### What's next?
+### What's next 📚?
 I'm currently advancing my Javascript skills and am learning Typescript.
 After this, I'm interested in NextJS and am keeping an eye on Svelte as the community grows.

+&nbsp

 - 🔭 I’m currently working on Javascript, React, Gatsby & Ruby on Rails
 - 🌱 I’m currently learning Typescript Advanced Javascript & NextJS